scubafly/paperless-ng/readme.md

 - After the all the containers are up and main container is healthy create the superuser account by executing this command:

-- docker-compose run --rm webserver createsuperuser

-This will let you choose you superuser username and password.
+- docker-compose run --rm webserver createsuperuser This will let you choose you superuser username and password.
 The password you can change later.

+- Find your paperless instance at your nas ip on port 8000 ( or whatever you have set it to ).
+Example: http://192.168.1.2:8000

 Original setup tutorial found here: https://www.synoforum.com/threads/paperless-ng.5021/post-22562